 - Toddlers can be picky and erratic eaters.
 Providing social support and calm, repeated exposures can help with acceptance of new foods. - Try to eat family meals together and offer a variety of healthy foods the family eats, including one they like. - Do not use screen time to distract your child while eating, and never force a child to put something in their mouth. - Offer 3 predictable meals and 2-3 snacks per day, then your child can confidently decide how much to eat.
-Continue to avoid foods that can cause choking. - Be patient as your toddler feeds themselves. - Offer 1% or non-fat milk (with meals) or water.
-Limit juice and avoid soda. - Your toddler should no longer be using a bottle.
+Continue to avoid foods that can cause choking. - Be patient as your toddler feeds themselves. - Offer milk (with meals) or water.
+Limit juice.
+Avoid soda. - · Your toddler should no longer be using a bottle. - Prevent lead exposure by only using spices from the US and avoiding contaminated soil, dust, paint, and water.
+Learn more about lead toxicity and testing.